Cronulla-Sutherland Sharks: Melbourne Storm

 A fairly recent rivalry that reached its height in the 2016 NRL Grand Final which was won by Cronulla.

-Round 2 of the 2008 NRL season saw the sides meet at Olympic Park in Melbourne, and Cronulla was able to reverse the result by the same scoreline via a Brett Kimmorley field goal.
+Round 2 of the 2008 NRL season saw the sides meet at Olympic Park in Melbourne, and Cronulla was able to reverse the previous season's result by the same scoreline (17-16) via a Brett Kimmorley field goal.
 The match was marred by an ugly brawl which saw Cronulla's Ben Ross and Melbourne's Brett White sent from the field.
 It was the only loss Melbourne suffered at home during the 2008 regular season.

 The two sides met again in the preliminary final where Melbourne, despite missing captain Cameron Smith to suspension, defeated Cronulla 28–0 to advance to the grand final against Manly-Warringah.

 Melbourne began the 2012 NRL season with nine straight victories, before a Paul Gallen-less Sharks pipped them 12-10 thanks to a Jeremy Smith try and clutch conversion from Todd Carney.
 It looked like Cronulla would land two wins over Melbourne that year, leading 18–10 with 90 seconds to go in the second game between the sides.
 Melbourne somehow scored twice to win 20–18.

-The competitive rivalry between the two sides officially began in late 2015 when Melbourne beat Cronulla 30–2 in spiteful circumstances.
+The competitive rivalry between the two sides escalated in late 2015 when Melbourne beat Cronulla 30–2 in spiteful circumstances.
 Cronulla coach Shane Flanagan accused Melbourne of slowing down the game with their wrestling tackle technique.
 The loss meant that Melbourne leap-frogged Cronulla into 4th place heading into the finals.
 Again Cronulla-Sutherland handed Melbourne their first loss of the 2016 NRL season, winning the round 4 clash 14–6.
-It was the first match in Cronulla's record-breaking 15 matches winning streak.
+It was the first match in Cronulla's record-breaking 15 match winning streak.